No Strings Attached Community Band of Sudbury

 Our Current Repertoire

-The JFE’s collection of sheet music includes an array of folk music arrangements; which are often difficult to find elsewhere, sometimes handwritten, or even out-of-print.
+The JFE’s collection of sheet music includes an array of folk music arrangements; which are often difficult to find elsewhere, sometimes handwritten or out-of-print.
 Below is a listing of some of those crowd-pleasing pieces which we‘ve performed recently.

 ----------------